rumkin/error3/readme.md

 * Easy serialization and deserealization: good for network apps and JSON logging.
 * Frontend caring: 0 dependencies, gzipped version is less then 1 KiB.

+## Error3 vs Error

+1. It's easy to compare error codes using strict equality operator.
+What makes error handling robust.
+2. Codes could be used as part of URL.
+In documentation for example.
+3. Details are stored as primitives though they could be used to produce custom output, e.g. highlighting.
+4. Error message could be localized using Intl.
+5. Error message could be modified for environment purposes.
+6. Shorten error invocation code.
+7. It's network friendly.
+Error could be easy restored and represented on the client side using from code and details.

 ## Table of Contents

 * [Install](#install)